 The analysis of TraPac project cancer risks is based upon 70-year annual average DPM emission rates of proposed construction and operational sources.
-Review of Figure D3-12 in Appendix D of the TraPac FEIS/FEIR shows that the maximum cancer risk produced by the unmitigated TraPac project to any receptor type would be about 270 per million (270×10^{-6}), which would occur to residential receptors within southwest Wilmington.
-This impact would exceed the significance criterion of 10 per million (10×10^{-6}) .
-The overwhelming majority of this impact would occur from TraPac project sources that operate inside the breakwater and adjacent to the TraPac terminal area (As presented in Table D3-7 of Appendix D4 of the TraPac FEIS/FEIR), which is similar to the locations Alternative 2 construction sources.
-The combined 70-year annual average DPM emissions for these mitigated TraPac project sources is about 14.8 tons (See Table D4-PP-22 in Appendix D4 of the TraPac FEIS/FEIR).
-The 70-year annual average unmitigated DPM emissions for all Alternative 2 sources (both within and outside the Port breakwater) would be 0.11 tons per year (7.8 tons divided by 70 years).
-This DPM emission rate is about 0.8 percent of the DPM emission rate used to estimate cancer risks from the TraPac project.
-Applying this factor of 0.8 percent to the unmitigated maximum cancer risk estimated for the TraPac project would result in a maximum unmitigated cancer risk estimation for Alternative 2 of about 2.0 per million (2.0×10^{-6}) , which is below the significance criterion of 10 per million (10×10^{-6}).
+Seventy-year annual average emission rates are needed to match the individual exposure period of 70 years, which is the basis of most cancer risk analyses.
+Review of Figure D3-12 in Appendix D of the TraPac FEIS/FEIR shows that the maximum residential cancer risk produced by the unmitigated TraPac project to any receptor type would be about 270 per million $(270 \times 10^{-6})$ ., which would occur to residential receptors within This is the highest cancer risk that any receptor type (including sensitive and occupational) would experience from TraPac project emissions and it would occur about 800 feet beyond the TraPac terminal boundary in southwest Wilmington.
+This impact The cancer risk of 270 per million would exceed the significance criterion of 10 per million $(10 \times 10^{-6})$ .
+The overwhelming majority of this impact would occur from TraPac project sources that operate inside the breakwater and adjacent to and within the TraPac terminal area (As presented in Table D3-7 of Appendix D4 of the TraPac FEIS/FEIR), which is a much smaller area of operation compared similar-to the locations Alternative 2 construction sources.

+The combined 70-year annual average DPM emissions emission rate for these unmitigated TraPac project sources that would operate inside the breakwater and within and adjacent to the proposed terminal area is about 14.8 64.7 tons (See Table D4-PP-22 in Appendix D4 of the TraPac FEIS/FEIR).
+The 70-year annual average unmitigated DPM emissions for all Alternative 2 sources (both within and outside the Port breakwater) would be 0.11 0.1 tons per year (7.8 5.4 tons divided by 70 years).
+This DPM emission rate is about 0.8 0.2 percent of the DPM emission rate used to estimate unmitigated cancer risks from the TraPac project sources mentioned above.
+Applying this factor of 0.82 percent to the unmitigated maximum cancer risk estimated for the TraPac project would result in a maximum unmitigated cancer risk estimation for Alternative 2 of about 2.
+0.3 per million ( $2.0.3 \times 10^{-6}$ ), which is below the significance criterion of 10 per million ( $10 \times 10^{-6}$ ).
 As a result, unmitigated cancer risks produced from Alternative 2 to all receptor types would be less than significant.